 The rising times are approximate, it can take more or less time depending on the temperature of the environment, the freshness of the yeast, the strength of the flour and other factors not related to the recipe.

-- Continue in this manner until you have used all the dough strips.
-Then join the tips before folding them under the brioche.
+- Continue in this manner until you have created your brioche.
+Then join the tips and fold them under the brioche.